AshMartian/momentum_mouse/README.md

 - **Horizontal Scrolling Support**: Works with both vertical and horizontal scrolling
 - **Configurable Physics**: Adjust sensitivity, friction, and velocity to match your preferences
 - **System Integration**: Runs as a background service with minimal resource usage
+- **Multi-threaded Architecture**: Separates input capture and physics processing for responsiveness
 - **Auto-detection**: Automatically detects your system's scroll direction settings

 ## Usage